parMaster/rpid/README.md

 ```
 make deploy
 ```
+config/config.yml obviously must be changed, accordingly to the specific GPIO configuration - modules can be disabled or even sections deleted.

 # Real life usage example.
 Just Why?
 Dashboard with the most recent revision is publicly available [HERE](https://pi4.cdns.com.ua/charts).